grantholle/moviedb-promise/README.md

 A Node library that makes the interaction with themoviedb.org V3 API easy.

 This was original a pull request that went stale, so it's its own package now.
-The original package developed by [IMPRONUNCIABLE](https://github.com/impronunciable) uses callbacks to handle the asynchronous nature of Node, while this package uses native Promises.
+The original package developed by [Dan Zajdband](https://github.com/impronunciable) uses callbacks to handle the asynchronous nature of Node, while this package uses native Promises.

-The main credit goes to the [original `moviedb` package](https://github.com/impronunciable/moviedb).
+The main credit goes to the [original `moviedb` package](https://github.com/impronunciable/moviedb) by Dan Zajdband.

 ## Installation